RicardoLMMatos/Conquiztadors-ms2/README.md

 ### Returning and frequent Visitor Goals:

    * I want to be able to start a game quickly without having to go through lots of steps.
-   * I want to have diferent subjects to choose from.
+   * I want to have different subjects to choose from.
-   * I want the game experience to be consistant every time I play the game.
+   * I want the game experience to be consistent every time I play the game.
    * I want to get random questions on all subjects.
    * I want to quickly find the links to social media pages.